davidchuyaya/tee-benchmark/README.md

 We will use Ubuntu 20.04 LTS since that is the only version supported by [CCF](https://github.com/microsoft/CCF) at the moment and we may one day use some of their code.
 The VM name and admin username are arbitrary.
+Make sure to change the VM name between runs.

 We will select VMs that use the same hardware to compare between confidential and non-confidential VMs.
 The set of supported sizes for Confidential VMs can be found [here](https://learn.microsoft.com/en-us/azure/confidential-computing/virtual-machine-solutions-amd).